 IEEE Transactions on Cybernetics is published monthly.
 Each paper submitted is subjected to a thorough review procedure, and the publication decision is based on the comments and recommendations of the reviewers.
 Review management is generally under the direction of an associate editor.
-Often, reviews take four to six months to obtain, occasionally longer.
+Often, reviews take seven to ten months to obtain, occasionally longer.
 An additional several months is required for the publication process.

 A. Submission of a Technical Paper